SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    |   ``'no'`` / no projection.
    |   ``'gs'`` / projection to eigenstates of ground-state Hamiltonian.
    |   ``'rt'`` / projection to eigenstates of instantaneous Hamiltonian.
+   | XXX not yet implemented XXX
+   | XXX how about isoalted system??
+XXX
+   | XXX how about multiscale option??
+XXX

 - **out_projection_step** (integer, Default=100)
    | Available for ``projection_option`` with TDDFT based options of ``theory``.